leetreveil/touchstone/README.md

 API
 -----------------
 The API returns a node http server which you can use to integrate with your own programs.
-The server objct emits test results collected from the browser.
+The server object emits test results collected from the browser.

 ```javascript
   var touchstone = require('touchstone');